PatrickZhao1989/SimpleAPI/README.md

 This is a simple API to run CRUD on Product

 # Pre-requisite
-- [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), tested with 6.0.202, referred to `global.json`
+- [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), tested with 6.0.202, see `global.json`
-- IDE-VSCode configuration provided in `.vscode`
+- VSCode configuration provided in `.vscode`
-- If you are on other IDE, please figure it out yourself or ask Patrick
+- If you are on any other IDE, please figure it out yourself or ask Patrick

 # Debug in VSCOde
 ```shell